Focusing on website authority metrics like DA is inaccurate, unreliable and a high chance of being fake.

 Today we are citing MOZ DA metrics for the reason being our, research and questioning indicated 88% of out 100 beginner SEO’s, link builders and website owners primarily relied on the MOZ DA metric.
 It also happens to be one of the most commonly used metrics within the SEO industry to analyse the authority and reputation of a website.

 How are these metrics calculated ?

-Moz currently uses around 40 factors to calculate the DA score, including linking root domains, number of total links, rel attributes, domain age and others
+Moz currently uses around 40 factors to calculate the DA score, including linking root domains, number of total links, rel attributes, and others

 The MOZ DA score can be easily manipulated in 2022 even after serval updates to the algorithm.
 It can still present fake “non organic DA scores” in it’s metrics calculations.

 Keep in mind fake domain metrics can also be achieved with other 3rd party metrics evaluation tools however, “the hack” we disclose today applies to the MOZ DA metrics tool specifically while other 3rd party metrics providers such as “Ahrefs” have managed to filter this manipulation from their overall calculations.
 Other 3rd party metrics tools such as ” Ahrefs” can still be manipulated using different methods.

 How are fake MOZ DA metrics scores achieved ?